Philip Lawson (composer)

-Philip Lawson (born 19 February 1957) is a Grammy award-winning British composer and arranger, mostly of a cappella and sacred music.
+Philip Lawson is a British choral conductor, composer and arranger.
 For 18 years he was a baritone with the King's Singers and the group's principal arranger for the last fifteen years of that period.
 In 2009 the group's album "Simple Gifts", on which Lawson arranged 10 out of 15 tracks, won the Grammy award for "Best Classical Crossover Album".
 In February 2012, he left the King's Singers to concentrate on his writing career.

 Background

 Philip Lawson was born in Crawley, West Sussex, England, and attended Hazelwick School.
 He was not from a musical family but a chance meeting introduced him to the boys' choir of Worth Church which sparked his interest in music.
-He went on to study Music at the University of York under Wilfrid Mellers and to sing counter-tenor in the choir of York Minster, under Francis Jackson.
+He went on to study music at the University of York under Wilfrid Mellers and to sing counter-tenor in the choir of York Minster, under Francis Jackson.

 Singing career

 Lawson switched from counter-tenor to baritone in 1978 at the age of 21.
 He moved to London upon graduating and worked for 3 years as a soloist and with choirs including The BBC Singers, The Taverner Choir, Opera Rara and the choirs of St. Paul's Cathedral, Westminster Abbey, and Southwark Cathedral.

 From 1982 to 1993, Lawson was a Lay Clerk in Salisbury Cathedral Choir under Richard Seal and from 1989 was Director of Music of Chafyn Grove Preparatory School.
 During this time he also performed many times with The Sixteen, the English Concert and CM90, and worked as pianist and arranger for a local dance band.

 In June 1993, Lawson successfully auditioned for the part of second baritone with The King's Singers, replacing founder-member Simon Carrington.
 In 1996 he volunteered to fill the vacancy for first baritone, and continued to sing this part until his departure in February 2012.